Transcript of the video

 But most of the time, in French, we are equal.

-We use the pronoun "we" instead of using the pronoun us.
+We use the pronoun "we" instead of "us".

 "We" then represents the collective, it represents several people.
 Mathieu and I are getting married.

-When speaking, the French use "on" instead of "nous" almost all the time.
+When speaking, the French almost always use "on" instead of "nous".

-Be careful, because 'we' is not conjugated like we are, as we have seen before, it is conjugated in the third person singular.
+Careful, because 'on' isn't conjugated like 'nous', as we saw just before, it's conjugated in the third person singular.

-It may seem very strange to you because, as I told you, we use "we" to talk about several people, to talk about a group of people and we conjugate the verb that follows it in the singular.
+This may seem very strange to you because, as I said, we use "on" to talk about several people, to talk about a group of people, and we conjugate the verb that follows it in the singular.

 This may sound very strange.